options1k/options1k/content/blog/trades/20240607 - week in review.md

 Randomly decided to trade an iron condor on futures `ES` (S&P futures).
 Might consider trading futures more, because they're all cash-settled (i.e. no assignment risk)

-`VIX` is a long term hedge in case the market tanks.
+`VIX` long call is a hedge in case the market tanks.

 ## Closed / Expired: